rwbl/lcd-display-designer/README.md

 * Example B4R program included.

 ## Dependency
-The following libraries are used which are included in the archive lcddisplaydesigner.zip, folder libraries.
+The following libraries are used which are included in the archive _lcddisplaydesigner.zip_, folder libraries.
 * For B4R programms, the B4R library rLiquidCrystal_I2C
 * For Arduino C++ sketches, the library LiquidCrystal_I2C